 12.11 The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the thresholds as stated above.
 In Norfolk the 'low level' concern process is to consult with the Local Authority Education Duty Desk on 01603 307797.
-At our schools in the Nebula Federation we promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+At our schools in the Nebula Federation we recognise a low-level concern to be something which is college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+Through training, staff are made aware of what low level concerns are and understand the importance of reporting and these types of concerns in writing.